 Red Dot’s Classic Rajasthan tour is a 15-day itinerary which seeks to explore the best of Rajasthan, without over-taxing tourists with too much travel in what is India's largest state.

-- The enduing beauty of the Taj Mahal
+- The enduring beauty of the Taj Mahal

 - Historic forts clinging to rocky outcrops